On the cut-set of the Gruenberg-Kegel graph of a finite solvable group: Abstract

 \section{Abstract}

-Let be $\Gamma(G)$ the Gruenberg-Kegel graph of a finite group $G$.
-We prove that if $G$ is solvable and $\sigma$ is a cut-set for $\Gamma(G)$, then $G$ has a $\sigma$-series of length $5$ whose factors are controlled.
-As a consequence, we prove that if $G$ is a solvable group and $\Gamma(G)$ has a cut-vertex $p$, then the Fitting length $\ell_F(G)$ of $G$ is bounded and the bound obtained is the best possible.
-A cut-set is said \emph{minimal} if it does not contain any other proper subset that is a cut-set for the graph.
-For a finite solvable group $G$, we give a geometrical description of $\Gamma(G)$ when it has a minimal cut-set of size $2$, for a finite solvable group $G$.
+Let $\Gamma(G)$ be the Gruenberg-Kegel graph of a finite solvable group $G$.
+If $\sigma$ is a cut-set for $\Gamma(G)$, then $G$ has a normal $\sigma$-series of length at most $5$.
+As a consequence, we prove that if $G$ is a solvable group and $\Gamma(G)$ has a cut-vertex $p$, then there is a bound for the Fitting length.
+This bound is the best possible.